 Lead does not occur naturally in water.
 It comes from lead pipes or plumbing materials.
-Although the use of lead pipes and solder has been banned, homes built before 1986 may still have lead plumbing.
+Although lead pipes and solder are banned, homes built before 1986 may still have lead plumbing.

-We prevent lead contamination by reducing the corrosiveness of our water.
-Charleston Water System adds a compound called orthophosphate to water during the treatment process.
-This prevents corrosion by forming a thin protective coating inside pipes.
+We prevent lead contamination by reducing the corrosiveness of our water and by adding orthophosphate during water treatment, which forms a thin protective coating inside pipes.

 Is lead regulated?